42Bastian/rmac/rmac.rst

 Introduction
 ''''''''''''
-This document describes MADMAC, a fast macro assembler for the 68000.
-MADMAC currently runs on the Atari ST and under 4.2 BSD VAX UNIX.
-It was written at Atari Corporation by programmers who needed a high performance assembler for their work.
+This document describes RMAC, a fast macro assembler for the 68000.
+RMAC currently runs on the any POSIX compatible platform and the Atari ST. It was initially written at Atari Corporation by programmers who needed a high performance assembler for their work.
+Then, more than 20 years later, because there was still a need for such an assembler and what was available wasn't up to expectations, Subqmod and eventually Reboot continued work on the freely released source, adding Jaguar extensions and fixing bugs.

-MADMAC is intended to be used by programmers who write mostly in assembly language.
+RMAC is intended to be used by programmers who write mostly in assembly language.
 It was not originally a back-end to a C compiler, therefore it has creature comfort that are usually neglected in such back-end assemblers.
 It supports include files, macros, symbols with limited scope, some limited control structures, and other features.
-MADMAC is also blindingly fast, another feature often sadly and obviously missing in today's assemblers.[1]_
+RMAC is also blindingly fast, another feature often sadly and obviously missing in today's assemblers.[1]_

-MADMAC is not entirely compatible with the AS68 assembler provided with the original Atari ST Developer's Kit, but most changes are minor and a few minutes with an editor should allow you to assemble your current source files.
+RMAC is not entirely compatible with the AS68 assembler provided with the original Atari ST Developer's Kit, but most changes are minor and a few minutes with an editor should allow you to assemble your current source files.
 If you are an AS68 user, before you leap into the unknown please read the section on Notes for